yijiem/hw29223/README.md

 });
 ```

-#Using API Keys
+## Using API Keys
 To use an API Key with the client SDK you can pass the key as a parameter to the Factory object.
-Note, if you use an apiKey it will be attached as the header 'x-api-key' to all requests to the API will be signed.
-This means you will have to set the appropiate CORS accept-* headers for each request.
+Note, if you use an apiKey it will be attached as the header `x-api-key` to all requests to the API will be signed.
+This means you will have to set the appropiate CORS `accept-*` headers for each request.

 ```
 var apigClient = apigClientFactory.newClient({